Roblox/creator-docs/content/en-us/art/avatar/facial-animation/creating-basic-heads.md

 </Alert>

 <Alert severity="error">
-   If you leave any empty strings, or try to import the head into Studio with multiple frames per FACS pose name, the head will fail the [import process](../../../art/avatar/facial-animation/using-heads-in-studio.md#importing-heads).
+   If you leave any empty strings, or try to import the Head into Studio with multiple frames per FACS pose name, the Head will fail the [import process](../../../art/avatar/facial-animation/using-heads-in-studio.md#importing-heads).
 </Alert>

 To map your saved poses and the RootFaceJoint: